The Legendary Joe McQueen: Utah's Original Jazz

 McQueen's percussionist Don Keipp knows what that is: "You hear love, you hear passion, you hear the truth."

-There may be no better town for McQueen than Ogden.
+There was no better town for McQueen than Ogden.
 When writer Paula Colman visited the city in Utah, she discovered that "community is the bedrock of Ogden."
 She likened Ogdenites to an aggregate of unique minerals bound together.
 Bound together, but perhaps a little gritty, referencing the city's "untamed" days as a rugged railroad outpost of the American West, less than 45 minutes from Salt Lake City, but almost a world apart.

 "I know The Good Lord likes jazz because if He didn't I couldn't play it like I do."